telerik/ajax-docs/controls/grid/functionality/scrolling/virtual-scrolling.md

 When working with large data sets, it is convenient to use the **RadGrid** paging mechanism.
 However, for really huge data sets, crawling through pages using only the grid pager may become a hard and boring task for users.
 For really huge data sets, **RadGrid** allows virtual scrolling.

+>tip If you need endless scrolling in your grid, we recommend that you use the newer [Virtualization]({%slug grid/functionality/scrolling/virtualization%}) feature.

 ## Virtual scroll bar